-The observations and research related to ozone continue and are assessed every 4 years through the internationally organized Science and Assessment reports that are provided by the scientific community to the Parties of the Montreal Protocol.
+The observations and research related to ozone continue and are assessed every four years through the internationally organized Science and Assessment reports that are provided by the scientific community to the Parties of the Montreal Protocol.
 This same scientific input is provided to the Vienna Convention mandated Ozone Research Managers meeting that sets recommendations for research to be pursued by the various agencies within the party nations.

 Recent findings from these assessments include the onset of gradual recovery of the Ozone Hole as observed in the southern hemisphere spring, obvious signs of recovery in ozone in the upper stratosphere, and evidence of an increased emissions of CFC-11 coming from eastern Asia, which is unexpected given the expected compliance with production allowed under the Montreal Protocol.
-These findings would not be possible without the continued research programs within the various national research agencies and the coordination provided under the auspices of the Vienna Convention and Montreal Protocol.
+These findings would not be possible without the continued research programs within the various national research agencies and the coordination provided under the auspices of the Vienna Convention and the Montreal Protocol.

-- Kenneth Jucks, Ph.D, Program Scientist, Upper Atmospere Research Program, NASA
+- Kenneth Jucks, Program Scientist, Upper Atmosphere Research Program, National Aeronautics and Space Administration